NorinMp143/Hacktoberfest2020-HTML-CSS-WEB/Analog Clock/README.md

 Made with HTML, Bootstrap and Javascript

-Works the same way as a Analog Clock in our home.
+It works as the same way, as an Analog Clock works in our home.